Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

-- Use has caused falls, memory loss, blackouts, confusion, accidents – still, they continue to use it.
+- Use has caused falls, memory loss, blackouts, confusion, and accidents – still, they continue to use it.

-- A person seems excessively sleepy/drowsy, frequently throughout the day and beyond the two week prescription period
+- A person seems excessively sleepy/drowsy, frequently throughout the day and beyond the two-week prescription period

 - Developing a tolerance and dependence (This should not happen if a prescription is followed precisely)